25 Best Turkish Restaurants in the U.S.

 Bottom Line: Zaytinya

-Though not strictly only Turkish, this Jose Andres restaurant is a good choice for anyone craving Middle Eastern food.
+Though not strictly Turkish, this Jose Andres restaurant is a good choice for anyone craving Middle Eastern food.
 With a modern design that feels fresh and airy, Zaytinya has a selection of Turkish wines that you'll have a hard time finding in other restaurants.

 You'll also find delectable dishes that are specifically Turkish, like the pides, the Turkish-style pastirma and the hunkar begendi, a traditional Turkish braised lamb shank.
 End the meal with a perfectly brewed Turkish coffee.